-The 2020 Maine Government Summer Internship Program runs May 26 through August 14 for a total of 12 weeks.
+The 2021 Maine Government Summer Internship Program runs June 1 through August 20 for a total of 12 weeks.
 The program typically begins with an orientation meeting in Augusta and includes a mid-summer educational component which requires that interns attend a one-day seminar in Augusta.
-The program will conclude with a reception on the last day of the internship during which interns will be awarded a certificate of completion by the Governor or her designee.
+The program will conclude with a reception in the last week of the internship during which interns will be awarded a certificate of completion by the Governor or her designee.

 State interns are not eligible for holiday pay for Independence Day (observed July 5).
 In the alternative, and to the extent scheduling and work requirements allow, the employing agency should allow interns to work extra hours to make up for lost hours as the result of an absence or an unpaid holiday.
 Arrangements must be made directly with the intern’s supervisor to make up those hours.

 The Bureau of Human Resources will provide agencies with policies and procedures (see below) for implementation of the Program.
 Questions concerning these policies and procedures should be directed to your HR Director or to Jessica Crosby, Director of Talent Management, State of Maine Bureau of Human Resources, 207.624.7775.

 - 2023 State Program Description from Maine HR

 - 2023 State Agency Signature Form (pdf) (to be completed after the above intern request form)

 - FAQs from Supervisors

 - Maine State Government Guide to Internships